Appalachian High Country AVA: Topography

 slope angles, except for the region to the southwest, which has a slightly greater average slope angle.

 Climate

 Appalachian High Country is characterized by a cool climate and a short growing season.
 The average annual temperature within the area is 51.5 F. The AVA accumulates an average of 2,635 growing degree days (GDD) during the growing season, which is approximately 139.2 days long.
 Because of the cool climate and short growing season, the region is suitable for growing cold-hardy grape varietals such as Marquette, Vidal Blanc, and Frontenac, which do not have a lengthy maturation time.
 By contrast, the regions surrounding the AVA have warmer temperatures, longer growing seasons, and higher growing degree accumulations, making these regions more suitable for growing grape varietals that require warmer temperatures and a longer maturation time.
+The USDA plant hardiness zones range from 6a to 8a.

 Soil

 The soils of Appalachian High Country are derived from igneous and metamorphic rocks such as granite and gneiss.
 All of the common soil series within the AVA are described as deep, well-drained soils with a fine, loamy texture.
 The well-drained soils help reduce the risk of rot and fungus in the grapevines.
 Organic matter comprises up to 14 percent of the soils within the AVA, providing an excellent source of nutrients for vineyards.
 The most prevalent soil series is the Tusquitee-Edneyville, which covers approximately 24 percent of the AVA.
 By contrast, in the surrounding regions, other soil series are more prominent.
 To the northeast of the AVA, the Hayesville series is the most common soil series, and the Frederick–Carbo soil series is most commonly found in the region northwest of the AVA.
 Southeast of the AVA, the dominant soil series is the Hiwassee-Cecil association, and the Chester–Ashe series is the most common soil series to the southwest of the AVA.